David Meshoulam, PhD

 Co-Founder & Executive Director

 David (pronounced Dah-veed) is a life-long environmentalist and science educator.
-In his earlier work as an educator, he has focused on having youth and adults better understand the connections between science, culture, and history.
+In his earlier work as an educator, he focused on having youth and adults better understand the connections between science, culture, and history.
 Over the past decade he has created innovative interdisciplinary courses in science: in Watertown he developed and led Trees for Watertown's Teens for Trees program, at Newton North he co-developed Science in Society, and at Boston University he redeveloped and taught a course on Science, History, and Philosophy.
 He holds a PhD in Curriculum & Instruction from the University of Wisconsin-Madison and is a Senior Fellow at the Environmental Leadership Program.
-When he's not tending to trees or his 3 backyard chickens, you can reach him at email@example.com
+When he's not tending to trees or his 3 backyard chickens, you can reach him at firstname.lastname@example.org

 Co-Founder & Program Director

 Amanda has worked in the life science industry for over 15 years and is now an independent sustainability consultant.
 She has an educational background in biology and forensic science.
 She recently completed her Master’s in Sustainability and Environmental Management from Harvard University and was profiled in the Harvard Gazette for developing a plan demonstrating how the energy burden of Boston residents could be greatly reduced through data-driven tree species selection and planting placement.
 Amanda is applying her expertise in data analysis to develop customized improvement plans for cities, businesses, and residents.